Counselling & Psychotherapy Barnet N20

 Please visit my website to find out more about group therapy.

 I work integratively and creatively using existing traditional theoretical frameworks identified under psychodynamic, humanistic, and behavioural schools of thought.
 It’s not easy to convey meaningful information about talking therapy or myself as a therapist on a website.
-Research consistently shows it's the client/therapist relationship which is all important, more than the approach used.
-Each person and individual session is unique, so how I work is determined by what difficulties are being experienced at that time and the outcome hoped for.
+Research consistently shows it's the client/therapist relationship that is all-important, more than the approach used.
+Each person and the individual session is unique, so how I work is determined by what difficulties are being experienced at that time and the outcome hoped for.
 My approach focuses on the interaction between the two people in the therapy room.